Umberto Bossi: Return to political activity

-On 8 May 2008, he became Minister for Institutional Reforms again, in Silvio Berlusconi's fourth cabinet.
+On 8 May 2008, Bossi became Minister for Institutional Reforms in the fourth Berlusconi government.
 He held the position until 16 November 2011.

-Resignation as leader of Northern League
+Resignation as Northern League leader

-On 5 April 2012, when news broke of an alleged appropriation of party funds for the private affairs of his family, Umberto Bossi resigned as federal secretary of Northern League.
-Italian prosecutors have alleged that Bossi used the money earmarked for his party on his house renovations and on favours for his family.
-Following the resignation, the Lega Nord instantly gave him the honorary position of party President.
-Leadership of the Northern League was initially entrusted to a so-called "triumvirate" composed by Roberto Maroni, Roberto Calderoli and Manuela Dal Lago.
-On 7 December 2013, Matteo Salvini took over as official leader of the party.
+On 5 April 2012, when news broke of an alleged appropriation of party funds for the private affairs of his family, Bossi resigned as federal secretary of Northern League.
+Italian prosecutors alleged that Bossi used the money earmarked for his party on his house renovations and on favours for his family.
+Following the resignation, the Northern League instantly gave him the honorary position of party president.
+Leadership of the Northern League was initially entrusted to a "triumvirate" composed by Roberto Maroni, Roberto Calderoli, and Manuela Dal Lago.
+On 7 December 2013, after the leadership election, Matteo Salvini took over as official leader of the party.

-With a decision of August 2019, the Supreme Court of Cassation decreed, as reported by Reuters, that "the case against former League leader Umberto Bossi and his former party treasurer had expired due to the statute of limitations, but the confiscation of the funds remained in place."
+With a decision of August 2019, Italy's Supreme Court of Cassation decreed, as reported by Reuters, that "the case against former League leader Umberto Bossi and his former party treasurer had expired due to the statute of limitations, but the confiscation of the funds remained in place."
 The ruling was published on 5 November 2019 after a Court of Appeals ruling of 26 November 2018 and initial ruling of 24 July 2017, related to the party's financial statements of 2009 and 2010.

+Death

+Bossi died in Varese on 19 March 2026, at the age of 84.